 A comparison of the monitoring data recorded at Belfast East during April 2002 to January 2003 (when the continuous monitor at Springhill Park was in operation) with data recorded during 1999, 2000 and 2001 showed that during the time that the Strabane site has been in operation, far lower values have been recorded than in previous years.
 Therefore the data recorded so far at Springhill Park may not be representative of future concentrations.

-7.5 SUMMARY OF THE LIKELIHOOD OF EXCEEDING THE OBJECTIVES FOR PM10
+7.6 SUMMARY OF THE LIKELIHOOD OF EXCEEDING THE OBJECTIVES FOR PM10

-Detailed modelling using ADMS version 3.1 has been undertaken at six locations where large amounts of domestic fuel combustion is common.
+Detailed modelling using ADMS version 3.1 has been undertaken at a 1 km grid square in Enniskillen where large amounts of domestic fuel burning is common.